File Pagers

 Not sure which to use?

-If you’re not sure which to use, start with less
+If you’re not sure which to use, start with less.
+It’s faster, friendlier,

 and more flexible than the others.
 Happy paging! 🎉